AnqiLee/walmart-ticket-service/README.md

 - Seats in each row will be assigned to customer based on availablity and there will be no number assigned to each seat.
 So customers will take seats in a first come first order manner in each row.
 - If the number of available seats are less than the number of seats requested, the application will take those available seats and will put them on hold for customer.
 - SeatHolds will expure in 120 seconds and seats will be added back to their rows.
+- There are 8 rows, from 'A' to 'I', each containing 20 seats.

 ## Environment
 ---